geobrad/tuplets/README.md

-# Tuplets
+# TupleTS

-Tuplets is a fast, memory-safe implementation of python-style tuples.
+TupleTS is an implementation of interned tuples and records intended to be memory-safe, performant, and lightweight.